Skip to contents

 Mandatory fields

 check_duplicates: TRUE or FALSE.
 If TRUE, the dataset will be checked for duplicate rows. check_completeness: TRUE or FALSE.
 If TRUE, the dataset will be checked to ensure there is at least one row for all combinations of factors. columns: a list of column names with an entry for each column.
+To create a subset for either checking completeness or duplicates, you can use the duplicate_cols or completeness_cols field and provide a list of columns to check.

 For each column, you should include a type (“character”, “integer”, “double”, “logical”).
 You also need an “optional” setting (TRUE or FALSE) if TRUE the checker will raise an error if the column is missing.
 If FALSE the checker data will not raise an error if it’s missing.
+At least one column in your schema must have optional = TRUE.

 You can also optionally define a class if you want it to be checked.
 There are three special types you can choose - “Date”, “datetime” and “factor”.
 In R, these are implemented as a specific combination of types and classes, but the data checker simplifies this for you by setting up those parts of the schema for you.